Book-reader/c3-docgen/stdlibref.md

 ```c3
 alias PathWalker = fn bool?
 (Path, bool is_dir, void*)
 ```

-Walk the path recursively.
-PathWalker is run on every file and directory found.
-Return true to abort the walk.
 ```c3
 fn bool?
 Path.walk(self, PathWalker w, void* data)
 ```
 ```c3
 alias TraverseCallback = fn bool?
 (Path, bool is_dir, any data)
 ```

-Walk the path recursively.
-TraverseCallback is run for every file and directory found.
-Return true to abort the walk.
 ```c3
 fn bool? traverse(Path path, TraverseCallback callback, any data)
 ```